 Keep your eyes peeled for this festive favourite

 Walk through ancient orchards, boughs laden with snow and mistletoe.
 Herefordshire is still famed for its orchards, which can be both wildlife havens and a source of produce for people.
-Though many have been lost over the past century, Herefordshire Wildlife Trust manages the orchards at Lower House Farm and Common Hill, where mistletoe still grows in profusion.
+Though many have been lost over the past century, Herefordshire Wildlife Trust manages the orchards at Common Hill, where mistletoe still grows in profusion.
 You can also find mistletoe in Worcestershire at Knapp & Papermill, and in Lancashire at Pennington Flash.

 How to do it

 Keep your eyes peeled for the round clumps of mistletoe growing high in the canopy.
 And maybe take someone special along with you, for that perfect mistletoe moment.

 Mistletoe can be found throughout the country and there are some spectacular hanging globes in one of London’s Royal Parks, Bushy Park.
 Walk down the great avenue where about 70 of the limes are hosts to mistletoe, and about 150 of the hawthorns that give Bushy its name also have good mistletoe growths.
 The commonest places to find this distinctive plant are in ‘cider country’ - in Somerset, Gloucestershire, Herefordshire and Worcestershire.